 Going to the spa is relaxing, but we don’t always have the time or the money to book an appointment.
 However, you can turn your bathroom into your own mini spa with lavender bath salts.
 Here are the things you’ll need:

 - 2 cups of epsom salts

 Thoroughly combine all the ingredients in a mixing bowl.
 You’ll only need about a quarter of a cup for every bath, so you’ll need a glass jar with an airtight lid to store the rest of the mixture.
-To give your bath salts a longer shelf life and preserve their quality, you can use a jar like this, this, or this to store them.
+To give your bath salts a longer shelf life and preserve their quality, you can use an apothecary jar or a screw top jar to store them.

 If you’ve had a stressful day, or you’ve been having trouble sleeping, these bath salts may be able to help you finally relax and get a good night’s sleep.
 Because there’s peppermint oil in the mixture as well, you’ll be able to get relief from colds if you have them.

 Lavender sanitary spray